AdityaKoranga/Startup-Shell/README.md

-# Startup-Shell
+# Overview

-Contains ready to run script file installing following things:
+This repository is based on the shell script to setup the environment for the following things:
 * docker
 * kubernetes
 * kubectl